1 Name of Medicine

 In Study 445-102, mean decreases in heart rate of 3.7 to 5.8 beats per minute (bpm) from baseline (76 bpm) were observed in Trikafta-treated patients.

 Clinical efficacy.
-The efficacy of Trikafta in patients with CF was demonstrated in three phase 3, double-blind, controlled studies (Studies 445-102, 445-103, and 445-104), a phase 3 open-label extension study (Study 445-105), and two phase 3 open-label studies (Study 445-106 and Study 445-111).
-These studies enrolled CF patients with at least one F508del mutation.
+The efficacy of Trikafta in patients with CF was demonstrated in four phase 3, double-blind, controlled studies (Studies 445-102, 445-103, 445-104 and 445-124), a phase 3 open-label extension study (Study 445-105), and two phase 3 open-label studies (Study 445-106 and Study 445-111).
+These studies enrolled CF patients with at least one F508del mutation or a mutation responsive to Trikafta listed in Table 8.
 Significant clinical benefit was demonstrated in all studies.

-Patients in Studies 445-102, 445-103, 445-104, 445-106 and 445-111 continued on their CF therapies (e.g. bronchodilators, inhaled antibiotics, dornase alfa, and hypertonic saline), but discontinued any previous CFTR modulator therapies, except for study drugs.
-Patients had a confirmed diagnosis of CF and at least one F508del mutation.
+Patients in Studies 445-102, 445-103, 445-104, 445-106, 445-111 and 445-124 continued on their CF therapies (e.g. bronchodilators, inhaled antibiotics, dornase alfa, and hypertonic saline), but discontinued any previous CFTR modulator therapies, except for study drugs.
+Patients had a confirmed diagnosis of CF and at least one F508del mutation or a mutation responsive based on clinical or in vitro evidence.

-Patients who had lung infection with organisms associated with a more rapid decline in pulmonary status, including but not limited to Burkholderia cenocepacia, Burkholderia dolosa, or Mycobacterium abscessus, or who had an abnormal liver function test at screening (ALT, AST, ALP, or GGT ≥ 3 x ULN, or total bilirubin ≥ 2 x ULN), were excluded.
+Patients in Studies 445-102, 445-103, 445-104, 445-106, 445-111 and 445-124 who had lung infection with organisms associated with a more rapid decline in pulmonary status, including but not limited to Burkholderia cenocepacia, Burkholderia dolosa, or Mycobacterium abscessus, or who had an abnormal liver function test at screening (ALT, AST, ALP, or GGT ≥ 3 x ULN, or total bilirubin ≥ 2 x ULN), were excluded.
 In Study 445-111, patients who had ALT or AST ≥ 2 x ULN were also excluded.
-Patients in Studies 445-102 and 445-103 were eligible to roll over into a 192-week open label extension study (Study 445-105).
-Patients in Studies 445-104, 445-106, and 445-111 were eligible to roll over into distinct open label extension studies.

-Study 445-102: Study in patients who had an F508del mutation on one allele and a mutation on the second allele that results in either no CFTR/ non-responsive CFTR protein.
+Study 445-102: study in patients who had an F508del mutation on one allele and a mutation on the second allele that results in either no CFTR/ non-responsive CFTR protein.

-Study 445-102 was a 24-week, randomized, double-blind, placebo-controlled study in patients who had an F508del mutation on one allele and a minimal function mutation on the second allele.* A total of 403 patients aged 12 years and older (mean age 26.2 years) were randomized and dosed to receive Trikafta or placebo.
+Study 445-102 was a 24-week, randomised, double-blind, placebo-controlled study in patients who had an F508del mutation on one allele and a minimal function mutation on the second allele.* A total of 403 patients aged 12 years and older (mean age 26.2 years) were randomised and dosed to receive Trikafta or placebo.
 Patients had a ppFEV1 at screening between 40-90%.
 The mean ppFEV1 at baseline was 61.4% (range: 32.3%, 97.1%).

 * Contact sponsor (see Section 8 Sponsor) for list of mutations enrolled in Study 445-102.

 In Study 445-102 the primary endpoint was mean absolute change in ppFEV1 from baseline through Week 24.
-Treatment with Trikafta compared to placebo resulted in statistically significant improvement in ppFEV1 of 14.3 percentage points (95% CI: 12.7, 15.8; P < 0.0001) (see Table 8).
+Treatment with Trikafta compared to placebo resulted in statistically significant improvement in ppFEV1 of 14.3 percentage points (95% CI: 12.7, 15.8; P < 0.0001) (see Table 9).
 Mean improvement in ppFEV1 was rapid in onset (Day 15) and sustained through the 24-week treatment period (see Figure 1).
 Improvements in ppFEV1 were observed regardless of age, baseline ppFEV1, sex, and geographic region.
 A total of 18 patients receiving Trikafta had ppFEV1 < 40 at baseline.
 The safety and efficacy in this subgroup were comparable to those observed in the overall population.
-See Table 8 for a summary of primary and key secondary outcomes.
+See Table 9 for a summary of primary and key secondary outcomes.

 At Week 24 the proportion of patients who remained free from pulmonary exacerbations was significantly higher for patients treated with Trikafta compared with placebo.
 The rate ratio of exacerbations through Week 24 in patients treated with Trikafta was 0.37 (95% CI: 0.25, 0.55; P < 0.0001), representing a reduction relative to placebo of 63% (see Figure 2).

-Study 445-103 was a 4-week, randomized, double-blind, active-controlled study in patients who are homozygous for the F508del mutation.
-A total of 107 patients aged 12 years and older (mean age 28.4 years) received Symdeko (tezacaftor/ivacaftor and ivacaftor regimen) during a 4-week open-label run-in period and were then randomized and dosed to receive Trikafta or Symdeko during a 4-week double-blind treatment period.
+Study 445-103 was a 4-week, randomised, double-blind, active-controlled study in patients who are homozygous for the F508del mutation.
+A total of 107 patients aged 12 years and older (mean age 28.4 years) received Symdeko (tezacaftor/ivacaftor and ivacaftor regimen) during a 4-week open-label run-in period and were then randomised and dosed to receive Trikafta or Symdeko during a 4-week double-blind treatment period.
 Patients had a ppFEV1 at screening between 40-90%.
 The mean ppFEV1 at baseline, following the Symdeko run-in period was 60.9% (range: 35.0%, 89.0%).

 In Study 445-103 the primary endpoint was mean absolute change in ppFEV1 from baseline at Week 4 of the double-blind treatment period.
-Treatment with Trikafta compared to the Symdeko resulted in a statistically significant improvement in ppFEV1 of 10.0 percentage points (95% CI: 7.4, 12.6; P < 0.0001) (see Table 9).
+Treatment with Trikafta compared to the Symdeko resulted in a statistically significant improvement in ppFEV1 of 10.0 percentage points (95% CI: 7.4, 12.6; P < 0.0001) (see Table 10).
 Improvements in ppFEV1 were observed regardless of age, sex, baseline ppFEV1, and geographic region.
-See Table 9 for a summary of primary and key secondary outcomes.
+See Table 10 for a summary of primary and key secondary outcomes.

 See Figure 3.

-Study 445-104: Study in patients aged 12 years and older who are heterozygous for the F508del mutation and a gating or residual function mutation.
+Study 445-104: study in patients aged 12 years and older who are heterozygous for the F508del mutation and a gating or residual function mutation.

-Study 445-104 was an 8-week, randomized, double-blind, active-controlled study in patients who were heterozygous for the F508del mutation and a gating or residual function (RF) mutation on the second allele.
+Study 445-104 was an 8-week, randomised, double-blind, active-controlled study in patients who were heterozygous for the F508del mutation and a gating or residual function (RF) mutation on the second allele.
 A total of 258 patients aged 12 years and older received either Kalydeco (for F/G patients) or Symdeko (for F/RF patients) during a 4-week open label run in period and were dosed during the treatment period.
 Patients with the F/R117H genotype received ivacaftor during the run-in period.
 The mean age at baseline, following the run-in period was 37.7 years.
-Patients were then randomized to the Trikafta group or remained on the CFTR modulator therapy received during the run-in period.
+Patients were then randomised to the Trikafta group or remained on the CFTR modulator therapy received during the run-in period.
 Patients had a ppFEV1 screening between 40-90%.
 The mean ppFEV1 at baseline was 67.6% (range: 29.7%, 113.5%).

-Following a 4-week Kalydeco or Symdeko run-in period, the primary endpoint of within group mean absolute change in ppFEV1 from baseline through Week 8 for the Trikafta group resulted in statistically significant improvement in ppFEV1 of 3.7 percentage points (95% CI: 2.8, 4.6; P < 0.0001) (see Table 10).
+Following a 4-week Kalydeco or Symdeko run-in period, the primary endpoint of within group mean absolute change in ppFEV1 from baseline through Week 8 for the Trikafta group resulted in statistically significant improvement in ppFEV1 of 3.7 percentage points (95% CI: 2.8, 4.6; P < 0.0001) (see Table 11).
 Mean improvement in ppFEV1 was observed at the first assessment on Day 15.
 Overall improvements in ppFEV1 were observed regardless of age, sex, baseline ppFEV1 geographic region, and genotype groups (F/G or F/RF).

-See Table 10 for a summary of primary and secondary outcomes in the overall trial population.
+See Table 11 for a summary of primary and secondary outcomes in the overall trial population.

 In a subgroup analysis of patients with an F/G genotype, the treatment difference of Trikafta (N=50) compared with Kalydeco (N=45) for mean absolute change in ppFEV1 was 5.8 percentage points (95% CI: 3.5, 8.0).
 In a subgroup analysis of patients with an F/RF genotype, the treatment difference of Trikafta (N=82) compared with Symdeko (N=81) for mean absolute change in ppFEV1 was 2.0 percentage points (95% CI: 0.5, 3.4).
 The results of the F/G and the F/RF genotype subgroups for improvement in sweat chloride and CFQ-R respiratory domain score were consistent with the overall results.

-Study 445-106: Study in patients aged 6 to less than 12 years old who are homozygous for the F508del mutation or heterozygous for the F508del mutation and a minimal function mutation.
+Study 445-106: study in patients aged 6 to less than 12 years old who are homozygous for the F508del mutation or heterozygous for the F508del mutation and a minimal function mutation.

 Study 445-106 was a 24-week open-label study in patients who were homozygous for the F508del mutation or heterozygous for the F508del mutation and a minimal function mutation.
 A total of 66 patients aged 6 to less than 12 years (mean age at baseline 9.3 years) were dosed according to weight.
 Patients weighing < 30 kg at baseline were administered elexacaftor 100 mg once daily (qd)/tezacaftor 50 mg qd/ivacaftor 75 mg every 12 hours (q12h), and patients weighing ≥ 30 kg at baseline were administered elexacaftor 200 mg qd/tezacaftor 100 mg qd/ivacaftor 150 mg q12h.
 Patients had a ppFEV1 ≥ 40% and weighed ≥ 15 kg at screening.
 The mean ppFEV1 at baseline was 88.8% (range: 39.0%, 127.1%).